Granola

 Add oats.
 Mix together soda, salt, whole wheat flour, cinnamon.
 Beat into creamed mixture until well combined; add rest of flour until dough is not too sticky when you pick up bit with your fingers.
 Stir in chocolate chips and nuts.

 For each cooky, drop a scant 1/4 cup dough on a lightly greased baking sheet, spacing cookies about 3 inches apart.
-Bake in a 350 oven for 16-18 minutes or until golden brown.
-Transfer to racks and let cool.
-Makes about 3 dozen large cookies.
+If you have one, use a cookie scoop, about 2-inch size.

 *Note: if you don’t have whole wheat flour, you can use all white (all-purpose) flour.